Larry Ellison

-Lawrence Joseph Ellison (born August 17, 1944) is an American businessman and entrepreneur who co-founded the software company Oracle Corporation.
-He was Oracle's chief executive officer from 1977 to 2014 and is now its chief technology officer and executive chairman.
-He is a centibillionaire and the second-richest person in the world as of November 2025.
+Lawrence Joseph Ellison (born August 17, 1944) is an American businessman.
+He co-founded the software company Oracle Corporation, and was its CEO from 1977 to 2014.
+He now serves as its CTO and executive chairman.
+According to Forbes, as of early 2026, Ellison's estimated net worth is $201–203 billion, making him the world's sixth-richest person.

-On September 10, 2025, Ellison was briefly the wealthiest person in the world, with an estimated net worth of $393 billion.
-Ellison is also known for his ownership of 98 percent of Lanai, the sixth-largest island in the Hawaiian Islands.
+On September 10, 2025, Ellison was briefly the wealthiest person in the world after an increase in Oracle stock price, with an estimated net worth of $393 billion.
+He is also known for various other investments, such as his ownership of 98% of the land on Lānaʻi, the sixth-largest of the Hawaiian Islands, his stake in the automotive and clean energy company Tesla, Inc. worth over $19 billion, and his controlling stake in the mass media conglomerate Paramount Skydance, which is managed by his son David Ellison.